Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 By Cecily of Groovy Mashed Potatoes

 Unwind in Panzano, a romantic hilltop town located in the Chianti Classico wine region.
-The charming town in Tuscany is less than an hour’s drive from Florence, making it a great spot to add to your Italy itinerary.
-Take a break from Italy’s lively cities and enjoy some downtime in the gorgeous Tuscan countryside.
+This charming town in Tuscany is less than an hour’s drive from Florence, making it a great addition to your Italy itinerary.

 Panzano may be small, but it has many wine tasting opportunities and delicious restaurants to choose from.
 During the daytime organise a wine tour at one of the surrounding wineries, like Castello di Verrazzano.